-Single tier ABSs are easier to manage, control and operate irrespective of the scalability in terms of the number of drones functional at the same time over a specified area.
+Single-tier ABSs are easier to manage, control and operate irrespective of the scalability in terms of the number of drones functional at the same time over a specified area.
 In contrast to this, multi-tier ABSs help to define a new set of network architecture with a wide range of capacity, coverage, and operations, but with a complex formulation.
-Such layered architecture, if optimized successfully, offers a large number of applications through elongated connectivity\cite{sharma2019neural}.
+Such layered architecture, if optimized successfully, offers many applications through elongated connectivity\cite{sharma2019neural}.
 Some of the applications of multi-tier ABSs include ultra-dense formation (high-density) for supporting urban networks with better coverage~\cite{8316776}\cite{sharma2019neural}, precision agriculture and city traffic monitoring~\cite{xu2020two}.

 Multi-tier ABSs suffer from the critical issues of survivability, coverage enhancement, and mobility management.
-The problem with survivability is dependent on the resource depletion of drones, which leads to its failure and non-functioning after a particular period.
-The problem with coverage is related to positioning of drones and network planning, which causes issues related to fading, interference and signal distortion.
+The problem with survivability is dependent on the resource depletion of drones, which leads to its failure and non-functioning after a period.
+The problem with the coverage is related to the positioning of drones and network planning, which causes issues related to fading, interference, and signal distortion.
 The problem with mobility is related to shifting of services between the drones and allocation of resources, failure of which leads to an isolated network with increased overheads.
-Thus, it is desired to design a multi-tier ABSs because of their capabilities but with a resolution of issues related to survivability, coverage and mobility management.
+Thus, it is desired to design a multi-tier ABSs because of their capabilities but with a resolution of issues related to survivability, coverage, and mobility management.
 The contributions of this work include, \begin{itemize} \item a discussion on several research concerns and constraints related to the laid requirements of multi-tier ABSs. \item exploring survivability, coverage, and mobility laws for multi-tier ABSs with a novel framework for optimizing the probability of connectivity and likelihood of mapping between the ABSs and the demand areas. \item a simulation case study is presented, which shows significant gain while supporting communication between the ABS, designated TCN-MBS, and a set of users in a defined geographical area. \end{itemize}